pulumi/terraform-provider-aws/website/docs/r/iam_server_certificate.html.markdown

 The following arguments are supported:

 * `name` - (Optional) The name of the Server Certificate.
 Do not include the path in this value.
-If omitted, Terraform will assign a random, unique name.
+If omitted, this provider will assign a random, unique name.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `certificate_body` – (Required) The contents of the public key certificate in